-Intensity-modulated radiation therapy (IMRT) is a type of external beam radiation therapy that accurately and safely optimizes the intensity and shape of the radiation beam around the treatment area.
-This means it maximizes radiation dose to the tumor and avoids or reduces radiation exposure to healthy tissues in order to limit the side effects of treatment.
+IMRT is delivered from outside the body and is a type of external beam radiation therapy (EBRT) that accurately and safely optimizes the intensity and shape of the radiation beam around the treatment area.
+This means it maximizes radiation dose to the tumor and avoids or reduces radiation exposure to surrounding healthy tissues in order to limit the side effects of treatment.

-Before your radiation therapy, you’ll need to undergo imaging scans to help us determine your evidenced-based, personalized treatment plan.
-Your radiation therapy team will take the imaging scans to create a detailed view of your tumor and surrounding organs to establish the exact shape, size and location of your tumor.
+Prior to radiation therapy with IMRT, you will need to undergo imaging scans to help us determine your personalized treatment plan.
+Your radiation therapy team will take an imaging scan to create a detailed view of your tumor and surrounding organs to establish the exact shape, size and location of your tumor.
 This is typically a CT scan.